progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 12: Design a chat system.md

 - Easy horizontal scaling
 - Low latency
-- Relational db do not handle long tail of data.
+- Relational DB does not handle long tail of data.
 When indexes grow, random access is expensive
 - Popular chat apps are using it (facebook - HBase, discord - Cassandra)

 ## 2.6 Data models